lucasfdcampos/rocketseat-next-level-week/Next-Level-Week01/README.md

 **Clone the project and access the folder**

-_Obs: this is a monorepo about all projects of Next Level Week_
+_Obs: this is a monorepo about all projects of Next Level Week.
+Go to the correct directory._

 ```bash
 $ git clone https://github.com/lucasfdcampos/rocketseat-next-level-week.git && cd Next-Level-Week01